EGR-314-Team-307/EGR-314-Team-307/Report.md

 $2.61

 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/156955314/70c055f0-398e-4db0-9058-c90d0bd07800)

-Rationale: This battery is relatively cheap and provides enough voltage for the system to operate.

 # Microcontroller Selection
 For the choice of mircocontrollers, the team identified three potential candidates: the PIC18F14Q40, the PIC16F18855, and the PIC24FJ32GP202.
 Then the chips were compared to each other to see which would be the best option based on the project requirements, primarily power requirements, number of SPI, I2C, and UART pins, and overall number of pins.
 With these criteria, the PIC24FJ32GP202 chip was selected.